Let me guess.

 6. Ignore Submission Guidelines

-Most publications have clear directions for submitting a story idea.
+Most publications have clear directions for submitting a story or article idea.
 Always make sure you follow these directions; otherwise, your pitch will be rejected.

 Search for guidelines on their website or try Googling “submission guidelines: [name of publication]”.

 This adds a layer of annoyance for the editor or client.
 They don’t want to open attachments and have to read more.
 They want you to get to the point as quickly as possible.